MangelMaxime/Nacara/src/Nacara.Create/templates/docs/documentation/guides/custom-layout.md

     return pageMinimal.render(new pageMinimal.RenderArgs(
         rendererContext.Config, // Forward the config information
-        pageContext.Section, // Tell which section we are in title, // Pass the blog title to use in the page title content // Pass the blog content to render below the navbar ));
+        pageContext.Section, // Tell which section we are in pageContext.Title, // Pass the blog title to use in the page title content // Pass the blog content to render below the navbar ));